FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-12-09-adding-modpacks.md

 {: .warning}
 > Make sure to download the server pack of the modpack, these can be found under:<br>
-> Files > click your version of choice > aditional files > serverpack for curseforge.
+> Files > click your version of choice > additional files > serverpack for curseforge.

 6. In the Dashboard, click on "**Upload Files**{: .blue }".